 How to use Tahini Paste

-If you possibly can, it’s always good to go for the dark tahini as it’s higher in nutrition; and better still if it’s organic and raw too!
+If you possibly can, it’s always good to go for the dark tahini as it’s higher in nutrition.
+Better still if it’s organic and raw too!

 1. AS A SPREAD